fikustura/covid-related-behaviour/README.md

 ## Future Work

-Potential extensions of this project could include expanding to additional countries, or implementing machine learning techniques to predict attitudes based on demographic factors.
+Potential extensions of this project could include expanding to additional countries or implementing machine learning techniques to predict attitudes based on demographic factors.